harrim91/harrim91.github.io/_posts/2016-08-21-make-your-own-url-shortener-1.md

 There are a number of reasons for this.

-First, this post is intended as an introduction to building web applications using the TDD and the MVC architectural pattern.
+First, this tutorial is intended as an introduction to building web applications using the TDD and the MVC architectural pattern.
 I think for these purposes, Ruby is easier to read and write and test than JavaScript, and easier to configure than Node.
 We'll cut to the juicy important stuff faster, and spend less time worrying about the code, and more about what it's doing.

 Second, I didn't want to use Rails, as this is only going to be a simple application and Rails felt like overkill.
 Also, whereas Node requires too much configuration, for the purposes of learning, I think Rails takes too much out of our hands.
 Rails magic is nice when you know what it's doing, but it assumes that you already understand it's conventions.
 If you're new to MVC, then Sinatra is better to learn with.